 What are Jewish funerals like?

-Jewish funerals are solemn, as are all funerals.
+Jewish funerals are solemn, as are most funerals.
 As you walk in, there is usually a line to give your condolences to the family.
 Often they are off to the side, so they can comfortably show their grief however they choose.
-Generally, the funeral is a closed casket ceremony.
+Generally, the funeral can be expected to have a closed casket ceremony.

-The rabbi will say some blessings, and often some people will come up and give eulogies about the person who died.
-A prayer called the mourner’s Kaddish will be said, and finally, the pallbearers will carry the casket into the hearse pausing seven times. (for more on this Jewish funeral custom, click here.)
+The rabbi will give some blessings, and often some people will come up and give eulogies about the person who died.
+A prayer called The Mourner’s Kaddish will be said, and finally, the pallbearers will carry the casket into the hearse pausing seven times.

 What is Jewish funeral etiquette?

-There is no unique Jewish funeral custom concerning etiquette.
-If you knew the family well, then it’s polite to wait in line and give your condolences and unless you are a close family or friend, try to sit at least three or four rows back as the first few are reserved for close friends and family.
+There isn’t any unique Jewish funeral custom concerning etiquette.
+If you knew the family well, then it’s polite to wait in line and give your condolences.
+Try to sit at least three or four rows back since the first few rows are reserved for close friends and family.

 What do you wear to a Jewish funeral?

 What you would typically wear to a funeral is fine.
 Women should wear a black or dark pantsuit or conservative dress.
 Men should wear a black or dark suit and tie.